 Companies Pay Open Source Programmers

-You might find it hard to believe this, but there are companies that pay the programmers who create open-source software.
+You might find it hard to believe, but there are companies that pay programmers who create open-source software.
 For example, Red Hat, IBM, Novell, Linux Foundation, and other distributors of the Linux operating system pay the programmers working on Linux so that the work of upgrading and patching the software continues.
-Though Linux comes at a free cost to the end-users, it costs a little to the distributors of the operating system.
-But then, the costs are much less than what they would have to pay when distributing Windows or Apple operating systems.
+Though Linux is free for end users, it costs a little for its distributors.
+But then, the costs are much lower than what they would have to pay to distribute Windows or Apple operating systems.

-If any loophole is discovered in such software, say Linux, there will be companies willing to pay programmers who can fix the problem.
-These are the companies that use Linux to make a profit in one way or the other.
+If any loophole is discovered in such software, say, Linux, there will be companies willing to pay programmers to fix the problem.
+These are the companies that use Linux to make a profit in one way or another.
 A simple example could be hardware developers who sell Linux-installed computers.
-Among other examples could be companies that develop software based on Linux.
+Among other examples, companies that develop software based on Linux.

-Similarly, for other open-source products too, there are people out there who pay for proper build and maintenance of the software.
+Similarly, for other open-source products, there are people who pay for proper build and maintenance of the software.

 Earning By Creating Special Plugins, Etc.